ImperativeProgramming/Practices2021/Week04-Functions-Strings/README.md

     // module of 3 divided by 2:
     3 % 2

-Now that you know how to operate that, make a C program (from scratch) that will count from 1 to 100 and every time the number is a divider of 3 you should replace the number with "pi".
+Now that you know how to operate that, make a C program (from scratch) that will count from 1 to 100 and every time the number is a divider of 4 OR finishes with 4 you should replace the number with "pim".

+The software should go from 1 to the number informed by the user (max 1000)

 example:

     1
     2
-    pi
-    4
+    3
+    pim
     5
-    pi
+    6
+    7
+    pim
+    9
+    10
+    11
+    pim
+    13
+    pim